xaur/decred-proposals/fairer-proposal.md

-You can see these changes mocked up (without new graphics) on a test site [here](https://dcrweb.jamieholdstock.com/).
+You can see these changes mocked up (without new graphics) on a test site [here](https://dcrweb.jamieholdstock.com/) (thanks @jholdstock).

 You can see a diff of the proposed copy changes [here](https://github.com/RichardRed0x/dcrweb/pull/1/files#diff-da0b9b343df776ad7bd4ff7ab3b3625d).

 ## Supporting work

 The extra box on the home page would need a background graphic, and the Fair page would need three images, plus an explainer video to be consistent with the other pages.
-In the interests of keeping costs low and time to deployment speedy, we are proposing that **no new video is created for this new page**.
+In the interests of keeping costs low and time to deployment rapid, we are proposing that **no new video is created for this new page**.

 The new elements follow existing patterns so the amount of work needed to add them on the site is small.